 The Governance, Compensation and Nominating Committee established the compensation arrangements for each director that is not an employee of the Company or one of its affiliates.
 The directors' compensation program is designed to attract, retain and motivate the most qualified individuals to serve on the Board.
-Non-employee directors (other than Messrs.
-Gunn, Norris and Rothschild) are entitled to an annual retainer of \$50,000 and are entitled to receive all or a proportion of their annual retainer in deferred share units ("DSUs").
+Non-employee directors are entitled to an annual retainer of \$50,000 (Mr. Gunn is entitled to an additional \$15,000 to compensate for additional committee work required in his role as Chair of the Audit Committee) and are entitled to receive all or a proportion of their annual retainer in deferred share units ("DSUs") under the deferred share unit plan (the "Deferred Share Unit Plan").
 Directors have the option to convert their annual cash retainer into DSUs at a 10% premium.
 There are no additional fees based on meeting attendance.
-In addition, non-management directors joining the Board are granted DSUs with a value of approximately \$30,000 which vest three years after the date of grant.
+In addition, non-management directors joining the Board are granted DSUs with a value of approximately \$30,000.
+Unless otherwise specified, DSUs granted under the Deferred Share Unit Plan will vest on a pro rata basis calculated from the first day of the applicable 12-month period (or such pro-rated period as contemplated by the Deferred Share Unit Plan) that is determined by the Board pursuant to a participant's DSU agreement until the last day of the applicable service period.
+DSUs may not be exercised until the participant is no longer a Board member.

-A DSU is a unit, equivalent in value to a Subordinate Voting Share, credited by means of a bookkeeping entry in the books of the Company, to an account in the name of the director.
-DSUs accumulate additional DSUs at the same rate as dividends, if any, paid on the Subordinate Voting Shares.
-Following the end of the director's tenure as a member of the Board, the director will be paid in cash the Market Value of the Subordinate Voting Shares represented by the DSUs.
+A DSU is a unit, equivalent in value to a subordinate voting share, credited by means of a bookkeeping entry in the books of the Company, to an account in the name of the director.
+DSUs accumulate additional DSUs at the same rate as dividends, if any, paid on the subordinate voting shares.
+Following the end of the director's tenure as a member of the Board, the director will be paid in cash the Market Value of the subordinate voting shares represented by the DSUs.

 Upon the appointment of Messrs.
-Gunn and Norris to the Board on November 1, 2013, each of the directors was granted 32,258 options under the Legacy DSOP in lieu of receiving a retainer for serving as a member of the Board for a three-year period ending October 31, 2016.
+Gunn and Norris to the Board on November 1, 2013, each of the directors was granted 32,258 options under the Legacy DSOP (as defined below) in lieu of receiving a retainer for serving as a member of the Board for a three-year period ending October 31, 2016.
 In addition, upon the retirement of Mr. Rothschild from the Company on November 1, 2014, Mr. Rothschild was granted 21,505 options under the Legacy DSOP in lieu of receiving a retainer for serving as a member of the Board for the two-year period ending October 31, 2016.
 Accordingly, Messrs.
-Gunn, Norris and Rothschild will not receive any annual fees for serving as directors in respect of the period ending on October 31, 2016, following which it is expected they will each be paid an annual retainer as noted above.
+Gunn, Norris and Rothschild did not receive any annual fees for serving as directors in respect of the period ending on October 31,